-Microsoft has come a long way since its humble beginnings in Albuquerque, New Mexico, where Bill Gates and Paul Allen, two young college dropouts, founded a small boutique computer company that would later grow into the giant behemoth that it is known today.
-To call Microsoft’s products “influential” does not do it justice to how many hours are spent using these products.
+Microsoft has come a long way since its humble beginnings in Albuquerque, New Mexico, where Bill Gates and Paul Allen, two young college dropouts, founded a small boutique computer company.
+That company would later grow into the giant behemoth that it is known today.
+To call Microsoft products “influential” does not do it justice to how many hours are spent using these products.
+If you’re looking to find new software solutions this post is for you!
+Get ready for the best products all business owners and teams find very useful throughout the years.

-This is our list of the top 10 Microsoft products of all time:
+These are the top 10 Microsoft products of all time

 10. Windows XP